LQQME/SoulDiffuser/README.md

-# Code is about to be open-sourced
+# Code is about to be open-sourced ：SoulDiffuser
-# SoulDiffuser: Decoding Neural Representations for Precise Natural Image Reconstruction from fMRI

 ## OverView
 In the field of neuroscience, the reconstruction of natural images from fMRI signals has remained a central research challenge.